 TGbe editor: Modify the following paragraphs as below (Track Change On):

 For secure PV0 MPDUs, CCMP-128 processing expands the original MPDU size by 16 octets, 8 octets for the CCMP Header field and 8 octets for the MIC field.
 CCMP-256 processing expands the original MPDU size by 24 octets, 8 octets for the CCMP Header field, and 16 octets for the MIC field.
-The CCMP Header field is constructed from the PN, ExtIV, and Key ID subfields.
+The CCMP Header field is constructed from the PN, MLD, ExtIV, and Key ID subfields.
 PN is a 48-bit PN represented as an array of 6 octets.
 PN5 is the most significant octet of the PN, and PN0 is the least significant.

+The MLD subfield (bit 0) of the Options octet signals whether MLD MAC Addresses are used for the construction of AAD and Nonce.
+The MLD subfield is set to 1 if MLD MAC Addresses are used for the constructions of AAD and Nonce, otherwise it is set to 0.
+The MLD subfield is always set to 0 when the transmitting STA is not affiliated with an MLD.

 The ExtIV subfield (bit 5) of the Key ID octet signals that the CCMP Header field extends the MPDU header by a total of 8 octets, compared to the 4 octets added to the MPDU header when WEP is used.
 The ExtIV bit (bit 5) is always set to 1 for CCMP.